Serves 4 as a side

 Once the beets are cool enough to touch, you should be able to just push the skin off with your fingers.
 Use a paring knife to help it along.
 Dice the peeled beets.
 Thinly slice the scallions.
 Add the beets, scallions, quinoa and avocado to the mixing bowl and toss with a generous amount of dressing (note: the salad will turn pink from the beets.
 If this bothers you, you can toss everything without the diced beets, and sprinkle them on top).
 Sprinkle in the sunflower seeds, give it one more toss.

+I prefer mine to sit a few minutes before digging in.
 Will keep up in the fridge for two days.

 Source : Sprouted Kitchen